San Pascual, Batangas: Geography

+San Pascual is 5 km from Batangas City and 110 km from Manila.
+The municipality borders Bauan on the west, Alitagtag and San Jose on the north, and Batangas City on the east.

 Barangays

-San Pascual is politically subdivided into 29 barangays.
+San Pascual is politically subdivided into 29 barangays, as shown in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, San Pascual had a population of 69,009.
 The population density was sigfig 69,009/50.70.

 Economy

 As one of the towns adjacent to the province's capital, it is a bustling town full of businesses and establishments.

 The town is home to an oil refinery, chemical plants and various subdivisions and housing projects, as well as other industrial and commercial establishments.